codingninja11/codingninja11/README.md

 ## I'm a Student and  Web developer!

-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning Web Development.
-- 🥅Goals: Contribute more to Open Source projects
+- 🥅Goals: Contribute more to Open Source projects.
-- ⚡ Fun fact: I love to cook in free-time
+- ⚡ Fun fact: I love to cook in free-time.

 ### Connect with me: